Ad Noctum: Circuit(ry is Dark)

 “Love and war are the same thing,” Rush snaps.

-“I do not accept,” Rush replies coolly.
+“I don’t accept,” Rush replies coolly.

+His doppelgänger shrugs.
 “Your prerogative.”
-His doppelgänger shrugs.

 “And Dulcinea is—”